ajitavchatterjee/trending-meetup-location/README.md

 # Trending Meetup locations
-This application has backend and fronend implementation which can retrieve, process and display the most popular meetup locations in the form of heatmap.
+This application has backend and frontend implementation which can retrieve, process and display the most popular meetup locations in the form of heatmap.
 It consists of 4 projects:

 1. **collection-kafka:** It is a Springboot application and has basically two purpose.
 	* Reads the live input stream from RSVP meetup.com.